simoncozens/unicopedia-plus/README.md

 ## CJK Font Variants

-- The **CJK Font Variants** utility displays simultaneously any string of CJK (Chinese/Japanese/Korean) characters in four different typefaces:
+- The **CJK Font Variants** utility displays simultaneously any string of CJK (Chinese/Japanese/Korean) characters in several different typefaces:
     - Japanese (JP)
     - Korean (KR)
     - Simplified Chinese (SC)
     - Traditional Chinese (TC)
+    - Hong Kong Chinese (HK)
 - The typefaces belong to the open-source set of [Google Noto CJK Fonts](https://www.google.com/get/noto/help/cjk/):
     - Noto Sans CJK JP Regular
     - Noto Sans CJK KR Regular
     - Noto Sans CJK SC Regular
     - Noto Sans CJK TC Regular
+    - Noto Sans CJK HK Regular
 - Additionally, it is possible to specify a set of logographic glyph variants for display by using the <kbd>East Asian Variant</kbd> drop-down menu.
 - CJK characters can be entered either directly in the "Characters" input field, or using a series of code points in hexadecimal format in the "Code Points" input field.
 - It is also possible to input predefined strings of CJK characters selected from the <kbd>Samples&nbsp;▾</kbd> pop-up menu; some of them make use of the information found in the [StandardizedVariants.txt](https://www.unicode.org/Public/UNIDATA/StandardizedVariants.txt) or [IVD_Sequences.txt](https://www.unicode.org/ivd/data/2017-12-12/IVD_Sequences.txt) data files.
 - As a convenience, the input fields can be emptied using the <kbd>Clear</kbd> button.
 - In output, the standard Unicode code point format `U+7ADC` is used, i.e. "U+" directly followed by 4 or 5 hex digits.
-- In input, more hexadecimal formats are allowed, including Unicode escape sequences, such as `\u9F8D` or `\u{2A6A5}`.
+- In input, more hexadecimal formats are allowed, including Unicode escape sequences, such as `\u9F8D` or `\u{20B9F}`.
 Moving out of the field or typing the Enter key converts all valid codes to standard Unicode code point format.

 <img src="screenshots/cjk-font-variants.png" width="1080px" alt="CJK Font Variants screenshot">